Hugo Bettauer: Marriage and emigration

-After five months in Tyrol he left the army again, due to difficulties with his superiors.
+After five months in Tyrol, he left the army due to difficulties with his superiors.
 Together with his mother he moved to Zürich and in 1896, aged 24, gained possession of his substantial inheritance from his father.

 In Zürich he married the love of his youth, Olga Steiner, with whom, after the death of his mother, he emigrated to the United States.
 During the crossing, in a disastrous speculation Bettauer lost his entire fortune.
 He and Olga remained until 1899 in New York City, where she appeared as an actress.
 Although Bettauer acquired American citizenship, he was unable to find work, so they travelled to Berlin, where their son Heinrich Gustav Hellmuth Bettauer was born.
 (Their son went by the name Helmut and was transported to Auschwitz in 1942, where he presumably died.)

 In Berlin Bettauer worked as a journalist and made a name for himself in connection with the exposure of a number of scandals.
 Among other things he wrote in the aftermath of one such scandal the book Bobbie, which appeared in 1921, in which he described a rich and powerful child abductor.

-In 1901 after the suicide of the director of the Berliner Hoftheater, whom he had accused of corruption, Bettauer was expelled from Kingdom of Prussia.
-He then moved to Munich, where he worked in the cabaret Die Elf Scharfrichter ("The eleven executioners") and in the autumn of 1901 went to Hamburg to become director of the specialist publication Küche und Keller ("Kitchen and Cellar").
+In 1901 after the suicide of the director of the Berliner Hoftheater, whom he had accused of corruption, Bettauer was expelled from the Kingdom of Prussia.
+He then moved to Munich, where he worked in the cabaret Die Elf Scharfrichter ("The eleven executioners") and in the autumn of 1901 went to Hamburg to become director of the specialist publication, Küche und Keller ("Kitchen and Cellar").